Pterygotus: Discoveries in North America

 The species P. monroensis, known from deposits of late Wenlock to Ludlow age in New York State, USA, was suggested to represent a synonym of Erettopterus osiliensis by Samuel J. Ciurca, Jr. and O. Erik Tetlie in 2007, based upon the similar shape of the eyes and the carapace.
 Such a reassignment would have implications for other species of Pterygotus as well, with P. impacatus potentially also representing a synonym of E. osiliensis.
-Subsequent studies and lists of eurypterid species have continued to treat P. monroensis and P. impacatus as distinct species of Pterygotus.
+In 2025, James Lamsdell formally synonymized both P. lanarkensis and P. monroensis with E. bilobus and E. osiliensis, respectively.'

+Discoveries in Asia

+In 2023, Ma et al. described the species Pterygotus wanggaii, from the Early Devonian Xiaxishancun Formation in Yunnan Province, China.